stashapp/StashDB-Docs/docs/faq_getting-started/stashdb/contributing-to-stashdb.md

 # Guidelines Summary

 All editors of StashDB are expected to follow our guidelines to ensure a high level of quality in their submissions.
 You are **not** expected to memorize all of them right away.
 However, you **must** be familiar with the following list of guidelines **before submitting your request for edit access**.
 Read each section closely and carefully --- even if you think the topic is irrelevant to you --- before moving on to the next part of this article.
+Again, failing to do so could result in the rejection of your application or the loss of edit rights in the future.

-If you'd like to learn more, further information can be found by clicking the hyperlinks within each section.
+If you'd like to learn more about a particular subject, further information can be found by clicking on the hyperlinks within each section.

 ---